benob/recasepunc/README.md

 Training
 --------

+Notes: You need to modify file names adequately.
+Training tensors are precomputed and loaded in CPU memory.

 Stage 0: download text data

 Stage 1: tokenize and normalize text with Moses tokenizer, and extract recasing and repunctuation labels